Skip to main content

 Contact John: john.curley@unc.edu, (919) 966-9167

-As the Communications Intern for the Equal Opportunity and Compliance Office, Lily creates content that promotes resources available to the Carolina Community Title IX, protected status harassment and discrimination.
+As Communications Intern for the Equal Opportunity and Compliance office, Lily creates content that promotes resources available to the Carolina Community Title IX, protected status harassment and discrimination.
 She also serves as the student representative of the EOC, providing advising on digital and other outreach initiatives on campus and helping to organize and attend events on EOC’s behalf.
 Lily is a current sophomore from Dayton, Ohio, pursuing a Bachelor of Arts in Sociology and Public Policy at the University of North Carolina at Chapel Hill with intent to apply to UNC’s accelerated Master’s Program of Public Policy.

 Contact Lily: lmeehan@unc.edu